 Turface Use Policy:

-- No more than four (4) bags of TURFACE should be used on any single playing field.
+- No more than two (2) bags of TURFACE should be used on any single playing field.

 - Do not remove turface from other ball field equipment boxes.

 - Turface is only to be used on dirt infields.